 Crops Grown and/or Processed: Veggies, hemp, goat dairy, chicken and turkey eggs

-Where to Purchase Farm Products: Bi-monthly farmers market in summer.
+Where to Purchase Farm Products: Bi-monthly farmers market in summer, online sales of products.

 Restaurants the Farm Supplies: Colorado Plus and Colorado Plus 49 Cidery